happypeter/LGCB/book/bash_mfd.md

     rm item...

-where “item” is one or more files or directories.
+where "item" is one or more files or directories.

 example: